aromatt/cachenv/README.md

 ## Use Cases
 * **Optimizing Development Workflows**: Accelerates development and testing cycles for software that relies on external programs or data processing commands.
-* **Improving Script Performance**: Boost the performance of scripts by caching the results of expensive program executions, making repeated invocations significantly faster.
+* **Improving Script Performance**: Boost the performance of scripts (or compiled programs) by caching the results of expensive program executions, making repeated invocations significantly faster.
 * **Efficient Resource Utilization**: Reduces calls to metered APIs and conserves bandwidth by caching program interactions that would otherwise redundantly fetch the same data.
-* **Reliable Testing Environments**: Ensures consistent and quick retrieval of program outputs for testing frameworks and automated scripts, minimizaing external dependencies.
+* **Reliable Testing Environments**: Ensures consistent and quick retrieval of program outputs for testing frameworks and automation, minimizaing external dependencies.